 Camp placement priorities and deadlines:

 - New applicants who are in the foster care system have second priority.
-To maintain this priority placement, all application materials must be submitted by June 1, 2019.

 - Applicants who have a history of being in foster care but are now adopted or back home with biological family members have third priority.